jrouwe/JoltPhysics/Docs/Architecture.md

 We use a pretty traditional physics engine setup.
 We have rigid bodies ([Body](@ref Body)) that have attached collision volumes ([Shape](@ref Shape)).
 Bodies can either be static (not simulating), dynamic (moved by forces) or kinematic (moved by velocities only).
 Each moving body has a [MotionProperties](@ref MotionProperties) object that contains information about the movement of the object.
 Static bodies do not have this to save space (but they can be configured to have it if a static body needs to become dynamic during its lifetime by setting [BodyCreationSettings::mAllowDynamicOrKinematic](@ref BodyCreationSettings::mAllowDynamicOrKinematic)).

-Bodies are inserted into the [PhysicsSystem](@ref PhysicsSystem) through the [BodyInterface](@ref BodyInterface).
-The body interface comes in two flavors: A locking and a non-locking variant.
+Bodies are inserted into the [PhysicsSystem](@ref PhysicsSystem) and interacted with through the [BodyInterface](@ref BodyInterface).
+Jolt is designed to be accessed from multiple threads so the body interface comes in two flavors: A locking and a non-locking variant.
 The locking variant uses a mutex array (a fixed size array of mutexes, bodies are associated with a mutex through hashing and multiple bodies use the same mutex, see [MutexArray](@ref MutexArray)) to prevent concurrent access to the same body.
 The non-locking variant doesn't use mutexes, so requires the user to be careful.

 In general, body ID's ([BodyID](@ref BodyID)) are used to refer to bodies.
 You can access a body through the following construct: